fionade/tagged-revision/Readme.md

 ## How to set up

 ### Writing NFC Tags
-The project contains a second Activity called `TagWriterActivity` which can be used for preparing the NFC tags with the appropriate NDEF data.
-To run this activity, change the Android manifest by uncommenting the commented code and by moving the Launcher intent inside this activity instead of MainActivity.
-Then, in the activity code, define your location in `writeMessage`.
-Start the app on a device and touch a new NFC tag.
-It should vibrate when it detects the tag and then write the information.
+The `TagWriterActivity` can be used for preparing the NFC tags with the appropriate NDEF data.
+To run this activity, tap the "add location" entry in the action bar at the top of the main view.
+Then, touch a new NFC tag.
+The device should vibrate when it detects the tag and show a text entry field.
+Enter the desired location description.
+Make sure to leave the device close to the tag, so the connection can be upheld and the information can be written.

+### Adding questions
+To add questions, tap the "add question" entry in the action bar menu.
+Enter a question and answer and select a location.
+Currently, data for new, unused locations cannot yet be added via the UI.

-### Populating the database
+### Populating the database with sample data
 Sample data can be found in the method `populateDatabaseWithSampleData` in `MainActivity`.
 Adjust the data such that the `location` parameter matches the locations defined for your NFC tags.
 This has to be an exact match, otherwise the questions will not be found later on.
 Uncomment the call of this method in `onCreate` before you first run the app (and remove it again for subsequent launches)